cscanlin/pages-project-gallery/README.md

 #### Installing PhantomJS

 Alternatively, you can download PhantomJS and use the included ghostdriver instead.
-It's on npm which makes the install easier, but it currently lacks support for many es6 features (this should be significantly better in PhantomJS 2.5 which is currently in Beta).
+It's on npm which makes the install easier, but it currently lacks support for many es6 features which can make the screenshots render incorrectly (this should be significantly better in PhantomJS 2.5 which is currently in Beta as of 2016-03-05).

     sudo npm install -g phantomjs-prebuilt